Philip-Mascaro/CPE-487-Final-Project-Tic-Tac-Toe/README.md

 ## 2. Modifications
  * Utilized Lab 3 as the base framework for the game.
  * Utilized the keypad.vhdl file from Lab 4 and placed the keypad module in the vga_top.
+ * List where we got the randomization code from!!!
+ * For the computer turn-based moves we just started from general game logic.
+What are commonly used strategies when playing and how to react to winning situations when they arise?
+After considering these we wrote this sudo code
+If the middle is open take it
+   If not go for the corners
+   If there are two letters in any section with a space (win check) Move there (Block or win that section)
+   Elsif plays a random move

 ## 3. Summary of Steps
 *  Would this go here -> [desmos link for drawing X and O](https://www.desmos.com/calculator/irfxf6ciac)

 ### a.
 Create a new RTL project siren in Vivado Quick Start
 * Create six new source files of file type VHDL called clk_wiz_0, clk_wiz_0_wiz, game_board, keypad, vga_sync, and vga_top
 * Create a new constraint file of file type XDC called vga_top